Srinath-321/Microwatt--Momentum/README.md

 - Verilog HDL for RTL design
 - Open-source FPGA tools: Yosys, GHDL, Verilator, NextPNR
 - OpenLane chipIgnite flow for ASIC fabrication preparation
 - GCC for POWER and GDB for software development

-## Timeline and Next Steps
-- Initial architecture and design exploration before the hackathon final design submission
-- Verilog coding of the neural accelerator modules
-- Integration and testing with the Microwatt CPU simulation environment
-- Synthesis and layout preparation using open-source tools
-- Documentation and video demonstration preparation

 ## AI Assistance Disclosure
 Prompts and interactions will be documented here and included if applicable.